Grand Duchy of Finland: Beginning of the Grand Duchy

+The refusal placed Sweden in direct conflict with France and Russia, and ultimately precipitated the Russian invasion of Finland.
+Historians have generally observed that the war, and thus the loss of Finland, might have been averted had King Gustav IV Adolf pursued a foreign policy more consistent with the strategic realities of the time.
+The Treaty of Fredrikshamn (September 1809) formalised the transfer, marking the end of Finland's centuries-long union with Sweden and altering the balance of power in Northern Europe.

 The Finns complied, bitter over Sweden abandoning the country for their war against Denmark and France, and begrudgingly embraced Russian conquest.
 The Diet of Finland was now to only meet whenever requested, and was never mentioned in the manifesto published by the Ministry of Foreign Affairs.
 Further on, Alexander I requested a deputation of the four Finnish estates, as he expressed concern over continued Finnish resistance.
 The deputation refused to act without the Diet, to which Alexander agreed with, and promised the Diet would shortly be summoned.
-By 1809, all of Finland had been conquered and The Diet was summoned in March.
-Finland was then united through Russia via crown, and Finland was able to keep the majority of its own laws, giving it autonomy.
+By 1809, all of Finland had been conquered and the Diet was summoned in March.
+Finland was then united through Russia via the crown, and Finland was able to keep the majority of its own laws, giving it autonomy.

-Instead of the newly acquired territory being subjected to direct rule by an Imperial Governor-General, a novel administrative system was established in Finland, drafted in part by the liberal Mikhail Speransky.
-The new Grand Duchy would be governed by a Government Council, later the Senate of Finland, a body made up of Finnish citizens.
-The Governor-General would accordingly have a relatively diminished role.
-Further, the Emperor would deal with matters relating to Finland directly through a dedicated Secretary of State, without the involvement of his Russian cabinet or administration.
+Instead of the newly acquired territory being subjected to direct rule by an imperial governor-general, a novel administrative system was established in Finland, drafted in part by the liberal Mikhail Speransky.
+The new grand duchy would be governed by a Government Council, later the Senate of Finland, a body made up of Finnish citizens.
+The governor-general would accordingly have a relatively diminished role.
+Further, the emperor would deal with matters relating to Finland directly through a dedicated Secretary of State, without the involvement of his Russian cabinet or administration.
 This laid the foundation for the considerable autonomy enjoyed by Finland for most of the period of Russian rule.